Canon Collins Scholarships for Postgraduate Study in South Africa 2018/2019

 Offered annually?
 Yes

-Accepted Subject Areas: For the next the Trust will be offering scholarships only to those studying in three areas:
+In 2015 the Trust revised its South African scholarship awards policy.
+For the next 3 years we will be offering scholarships only to those studying in three areas:

 - Justice, which includes Law, Economics, Politics and the Environment

 - Education: policy and practice

 - Humanities, which includes Literature, History, Anthropology and the Arts

 Applications for courses that are not within these areas (for example MBAs, medical sciences, sports sciences, applied sciences) will be rejected.

 Type: Masters, PhD

 Selection Criteria : Applicants for all schemes will be assessed on the basis of the information that they supply on their application form in addition to the criteria outlined below: